All Episodes

 I'm doing it.

-I mean there's a litany of things that I put in in the in the chapter of all of the things we did.
+I mean, there's a litany of things that I put in the chapter of all of the things we did.

 That's what I love about the state of Florida.

-Let's talk about what's going on on on college campuses around the country this pro-Hamas wing uh this radicalized wing that had been allowed to take over entire college campuses and intimidate uh Jewish students there to the point where the schools were telling Jewish students that they had to stay stay home.
+Let's talk about what's going on on college campuses around the country, this pro-Hamas wing, this radicalized wing that had been allowed to take over entire college campuses and intimidate Jewish students there to the point where the schools were telling Jewish students that they had to stay home.

 That's ridiculous.

-Yeah and and that's where you come in and you say hey here's the here's the deal any of this stuff goes on you know either either revamp the whole student loan process or basically say you're not eligible.
+Any of this stuff goes on, you know, either revamp the whole student loan process or basically say you're not eligible.

-Donald Trump I think has an opportunity to bring these governors to their knees like nobody's business and and and it's the hammer of that money that that works the quickest the fastest and the most efficient way to get a return on investment to guarantee that you're not going to have that stuff.
+And it's the hammer of that money that works the quickest, the fastest, and the most efficient way to get a return on investment to guarantee that you're not going to have that stuff.

 I mean, the irony of the words they choose when they do the exact opposite is shocking.